-Option #1: If your photo studio has the right kind of printer, and if it can calibrate to SWOP, it can provide you with loose (or “scatter”) proofs.
-Work on calibrating with your print vendor, which is difficult and time consuming.
+Option #2: If your design studio or agency has the right kind of printer, and if it can calibrate to SWOP, it can provide you with both loose proofs and composed page proofs.
+(It should also work with your print vendor on calibrating.)

 Option #4: Send all your images to a color house, which already has high-end, calibrated equipment.

 Option #5: Have your press vendor generate your proofs.

 In all cases, you’ll need to review proofs, correct color, and then keep re-outputting proofs until all the colors are right.
 So who should correct the color?

 Problem: “I learned Photoshop, so can’t I correct color in the studio?”

 The Doctor’s Remedy: Photo studios have gone through a huge technological learning curve (and equipment investment) over the past decade.
 They’ve learned vast new skill sets, including color correction.
 And most studios nowadays are selling color correction as an added service.

 Does that mean you can skip using a color house anymore?
 That your photo studio’s color-corrected images can go directly to press?
 Maybe, but not likely.

 Back when catalogers shot film and always used a color house, color correction was done by highly skilled folks with years of experience.
 Good color correction was — and still is — a complex, detailed operation requiring a combination of high technical skills and artistry.
 Even though your studio’s color correction may look great on its studio monitor, unless your photo studio has an old-line color house operator on staff, you’re unlikely to get the level of skill and finesse you need for great, printable color.